Internicola/Awesome_TLC_Jobs/index.md

 <br><br><br>
 </p>
 <h3> Data & Systems Support Analyst </h3>
-<p> <b> Short Description: </b> In essence, your role is to build tools and datasets to support our division's day-to-day data needs, independently conduct research projects to motivate operational changes & data improvement projects, and manage data requests from external entities.
+<p>  <strong> Short Description: </strong>  In essence, your role is to build tools and datasets to support our division's day-to-day data needs, independently conduct research projects to motivate operational changes & data improvement projects, and manage data requests from external entities.
  </p>

 **Your Day to Day**